swiftlang/swift/docs/SIL.rst

 If ``[initialization]`` is given, the weak reference must currently either be uninitialized or destroyed.
-If it is not given, the weak reference must currently be initialized and after the evaluation the value that was originally referenced by the weak reference will have its weak reference count decremented by 1.
+If it is not given, the weak reference must currently be initialized.
+After the evaluation:

+* The value that was originally referenced by the weak reference will have its weak reference count decremented by 1.
+* If the optional is non-nil, the reference in the optional's strong reference count is not affected.

 This operation must be atomic with respect to the final ``strong_release`` on the operand (source) heap object.
 It need not be atomic with respect to